 Leaves are all basal on long stalks.
 They are 3-parted, toothed on the margins and the individual leaflets are usually not stalked.
 The two lateral leaflets have a slightly in-equilateral base.
 The end tooth of the leaflet tip is usually as wide to wider than the side teeth and often longer.
 Leaflets are thin, not leathery.
 The shape of the leaflet in subsp. californica is more rounded.

 The inflorescence is a flowering scape (an above ground extension of the root) rising above the leaves, with the flowers in small clusters.

 Flowers: The wild strawberries have 5-parted 1/2-3/4 inch perfect flowers (except sometimes in subsp. bracteata they are pistillate only) with wide white rounded petals.
 Flowers have a hairy stalk and are placed at the top of the scape.
 There are 5 green pointed sepals placed alternate with the petals, visible from the front of the flower, and alternating with the sepals are 5 shorter green sepal-like lobes, which are not visible from the front.
 All are slightly hairy.
 Slightly back from the base of the flower are a pair of small leaf-like bracts.
-There are numerous stamens with yellow anthers surrounding a blunt central yellow-green fruiting receptacle.
+There are numerous stamens with yellow anthers surrounding a blunt central yellow-green fruiting receptacle composed of numerous carpels.